Sli521/Infosys-project/README.md

 # SmartScribe - Proof of Concept

-This repository contains the proof of concept for **SmartScribe**, a neural speaker diarization system.
+This repository contains the web application for **SmartScribe**, a neural speaker diarization system.
 Below is the directory structure and instructions for running both the frontend and backend.

 ## Folder and File Structure